Frequently Asked Questions

 Watch our video to learn more!

 • Proud Ground makes homeownership affordable to income-qualified, first-time homebuyers through the Community Land Trust model.
-Working with our partners, we educate and counsel homebuyers, administer grant funding to create affordable homebuying opportunities, and manage the entire real estate process on behalf of the homebuyer.
+Working with our partners, we educate and counsel homebuyers and administer grant funding to create affordable homebuying opportunities.
 Once a homeowner purchases with Proud Ground, we provide post-purchase support to ensure the homeowner’s long-term stability in the home.
-Proud Ground maintains the permanent affordability of all the homes in our five-county portfolio of Clackamas, Clark, Multnomah, Lincoln, and Washington Counties.
+Proud Ground maintains the permanent affordability of all the homes in our six-county portfolio of Clackamas, Clark, Jackson, Lincoln, Multnomah, and Washington Counties.

 • Amid unaffordable prices, our approach focuses on maintaining home affordability.
 Homes purchased through Proud Ground stay affordable through resales, for future generations, countering neighborhood displacement.
 Monthly payments on a Proud Ground home are often less than a family was paying in rent.